 We start about four months into the year prior to the launch.
 We look for all of the clues and indicators—what is ascending?
 We all travel extensively, so our outlook is very broad and it gives us greater perspective.
-We look to fashion, the world of art and entertainment, upcoming world-wide sport events and the host cities, pop culture, favoured travel destinations, and most importantly what are consumers seeking and what colour can speak to that need.
+We look to fashion, the world of art and entertainment, upcoming world-wide sport events and the host cities, pop culture, favored travel destinations, and most importantly what are consumers seeking and what color can speak to that need.

 Use trends to refresh and update so that the interior doesn’t start to look redundant or boring.

 Be willing to use some creativity and experiment with something that appeals to you.